-The issue may exist due to not compatible disc or maybe due to an unreadable disc.
-In many cases, the dist itself has scratched, which PS5 can not read and hence can not copy as well.
-Don’t worry, if you can facing a similar issue, you can follow the below troubleshooting methods.
+The problem may exist due to an incompatible disc or an unreadable one.
+In many cases, the disc itself is scratched, which the PS5 cannot read and consequently cannot copy.
+But don’t worry if you’re facing a similar issue.
+You can follow the troubleshooting methods below to resolve the problem.

 PS5 Not Copying Disc, How to Fix?

-Before following the below methods, make sure your PS5 disc reading section is clear and working.
+Before following the methods below, ensure your PS5 disc reading section is clear and working.
 In many cases, the PS5 disc reading is itself faulty and has hardware damage.
 In case of hardware damage, you should get your PS5 replaced or repaired by an authorized service center.

 Method 1: Clean Game Disc